Mortgage Rates Drop Further, Applications Decrease Over a Two-Week Period

-According to the Mortgage Bankers Association (MBA), mortgage applications decreased 12.7 percent from one week earlier.
-The Refinance Index decreased 20 percent from the previous week and was 43 percent higher than the same week one year ago.
-The unadjusted Purchase Index decreased 6 percent compared with the previous week and was 6 percent higher than the same week one year ago.
+According to the Mortgage Bankers Association (MBA), mortgage applications decreased 9.7 percent from two weeks earlier.
+The holiday-adjusted Refinance Index decreased 14 percent from two weeks ago and was 133 percent higher than the same week one year ago.
+The unadjusted Purchase Index decreased 23 percent compared with two weeks ago and was 10 percent higher than the same week one year ago.

 More housing and market news